QuentinRa/blog.quentinra.dev/programming/web/frameworks/front/vue.js/index.md

 <div :class="['classA', 'classB']"></div>
 ```

-* **v-model**: bi-directional data-binding.
+* **v-model**: bidirectional data-binding.
 Now, if the value is modified by the element, then the data is modified too.

 ```
 <input v-model="count">